darth1901/iNaturalist-CNN/README.md

 The best result came from full fine-tuning at a very small learning rate (2.3e-5), which is the principled way to run it: unfreeze everything, but nudge it gently.

-## Notes

-- Model weights (`.pt`), the dataset, and local `wandb/` run directories are gitignored.
-Retrain from the notebooks to reproduce.
-- Guided backpropagation is defined for ReLU networks.
-The Part A best model uses GELU, so the guided rule is applied as a heuristic adaptation (masking on positive GELU output).
-The images are guided-backprop-style rather than the canonical algorithm, and the notebook says so.